adnansiddiquei/AstroCLIP/downstream_tasks/README.md

     - `valid_indices.pt`
 4. You can now run through the notebooks to generate the results of the downstream tasks and the plots used in the paper.

 **What is the `valid_indices.pt`?**: There are 39,599 image-spectra pairs in the validation set.
-The `generate_embeddings.py` script will therefore generate a tensor of shape (39599, 128) for the spectrum and image embeddings. `valid_indices.pt` will be of shape (39219,) which is exactly 380 elements shorter than the embedding tensors.
+The `generate_embeddings.py` script will therefore generate a tensor of shape (39599, 128) for the spectrum and image embeddings.
+`valid_indices.pt` will be of shape (39219,) which is exactly 380 elements shorter than the embedding tensors.
 This is because there are 380 image-spectra pairs that have been removed from the validation set due to invalid spectra or redshift being outside the range [0, 0.8].
+These invalid pairs are removed on the fly at the start of each minibatch during training, they are not removed directly from the dataset.
 Therefore, `valid_indices.pt` contains the indices of the valid rows in `spectrum_embeddings.pt`, `image_embeddings.pt`.
 The reason that we do not just generate the embeddings with these invalid rows removed is because we want to maintain the correspondence between the rows in the embeddings and the original validation set.
 For example, we want row 628 in the embeddings to correspond to the 628th image-spectrum pair in the validation set, otherwise it makes it difficult to match the embeddings to their respective image-spectra pairs and redshift data.